 Grand theft is a catchall crime used to prosecute many forms of theft, whether accomplished by fraud, trick, or physically taking items without consent.
-For this reason, it is not uncommon to see someone charged with grand theft under PC 487 and also simultaneously face fraud related charges for embezzlement, theft by false pretenses, insurance fraud, healthcare fraud, real estate fraud, worker's compensation fraud, sales tax violations, or other financial crimes.
+For this reason, it is not uncommon to see someone charged with grand theft under PC 487 and also simultaneously face fraud related charges for embezzlement, theft by false pretenses, insurance fraud, healthcare fraud, real estate fraud, worker's compensation fraud, credit card fraud, sales tax violations, or other financial crimes.

 Grand Theft Case Example

 The following scenarios would all qualify as grand theft.
 Imagine that the defendant walks into a clothing store, selects a $1,000 pair of sunglasses, and walks out of the front door without paying.
 The defendant is guilty of grand theft as the sunglasses were valued at over $950.